POST DOCTORAL ASSOCIATES

-Andrea is a 4th year PhD student at Boston University studying orangutan nutrition and habitat use.
+Andrea was awarded her PhD in Anthropology at Boston University in May 2019, for her study of orangutan nutrition and habitat use.
 Her interests are in primate evolution, diet, and conservation.
-She is currently conducting her doctoral fieldwork at the Cabang Panti Research station in Gunung Palung National Park.
-Andrea’s work investigates the nutrient drivers of orangutan foraging behavior, with a focus on non-fruit foods.
-Her research will provide the first statistical tests of linear (optimal foraging-based theories of nutrient and energy maximization and minimization) and geometric (balancing different nutrients within a complete diet) theories of food selection.
+She conducted her doctoral fieldwork at the Cabang Panti Research station in Gunung Palung National Park.
+Andrea’s work investigated the nutrient drivers of orangutan foraging behavior, with a focus on non-fruit foods.
 She is also using movement ecology to understand how these endangered apes use their habitats to find scarce resources.

 Jacob Negrey was awarded his PhD in Anthropology in May 2019.
 His doctoral research explored the relationship between health, hormonal functioning and social status in wild male chimpanzees.
 He conducted his work with the largest wild chimpanzee community ever studied – the Ngogo chimpanzee community, living in Kibale National Park, Uganda.
 He conducted laboratory analysis of chimpanzee urinary hormones in the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany.